Skip to main content

 2. Operational setup after the vault exists onchain.

-Treat creation as the start of launch readiness: finish upkeep, authorization, yield-source, strategy, and catalog setup before routing depositor flows.
+Treat creation as the start of launch readiness: finish upkeep, authorization, yield-source, strategy, and distribution setup before routing depositor flows.

 Before You Start